 Q. Will I have to deal with a stressful court-style hearing if I proceed with an investigation?

 A. The hearing process is not designed to be an adversarial process like the process typically associated with traditional court proceedings.
 Instead, it is a "truth-seeking process."
 While lawyers can be present during the hearing, they do not have a speaking role.
 The panel members are the only ones that directly question the parties.
-The parties can submit written questions to the panel to be asked on their behalf.
+The parties can submit written questions to the Chair of the HSMB to be asked on their behalf.
 Unless both parties agree, you will not need to visually see the other party during the hearing.

 Q. Does my report to the University get forwarded to the police?